Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Introduction

-In this context, we share precise statements connecting the noising probabilities $\rho$ used in the mechanism $M_\rho$, their effect on level of privacy $\epsilon$ which in turn results in a specific level of influence, welfare that can be expressed in terms of $\rho$.
+In this context, we share precise statements connecting the noising probabilities $\rho$ used in the mechanism $M_\rho$, their effect on level of privacy $\epsilon$ which in turn results in a specific level of influence and welfare expressed in terms of $\rho$.
 We precisely show that as the level of privacy increases, the welfare and influence happen to decrease at correspondingly specific rates.
-Typically, having a higher welfare in a voting system is desirable and therefore we shine light on this new trade-off between privacy and welfare.
+Arguably, having a higher welfare in a voting system is desirable and therefore we shine light on this new trade-off between privacy and welfare.
 In terms of influence, it is questionable whether a decrease in influence with an increase in privacy is desirable or not.
-We believe it depends on the context, and therefore in this case, we do nor refer to it as a trade-off but call it a relation.
+We believe it depends on the context, and therefore in this case, we do not refer to it as a trade-off but instead call it a scaling law.
+However, as we show in \cref{welfare section}, welfare of the society is equal to total influence of the society.